Johnny221B/diverse_flow/rebuttal.md

 We agree that it is important to verify that OSCAR does not harm single-image fidelity on a broad, unbiased prompt distribution.
 To this end, we conducted an additional evaluation on **400 ImageNet-style prompts**, following the reviewer’s suggestion:

-- We randomly sample **400 classes** from ImageNet-256 and construct one text prompt per class (1 prompt per class).
+- We randomly sample **400 classes** from ImageNet-256 and construct one text prompt per class.
 - For each prompt, we generate **a single image** and compute standard quality and alignment metrics over the resulting 400-image set.

 The results are summarized below: